am1808/vampire-oldattempt/README.md

 Vampire
 ==============

-Vampire is a high performance general purpose code for the atomistic simulation of magnetic materials.
+vampire is a high performance general purpose code for the atomistic simulation of magnetic materials.
 Using a variety of common simulation methods it can calculate the equilibrium and dynamic magnetic properties of a wide variety of magnetic materials and phenomena, including ferro, ferri and antiferromagnets, core-shell nanoparticles, ultrafast spin dynamics, magnetic recording media, heat assisted magnetic recording, exchange bias, magnetic multilayer films and complete devices.

 Capabilities
 ---------------